am-2292/hacker-hub/README.md

 - OWASP Zap: The open-source sibling of BurpSuite.
 Zap scan for common web flaws, Cross-site scripting, misconfigurations, insecure cookies, and visualizes everything neatly.
 It’s beginner friendly, open-source, and a perfect place to start learning about web security scanning.
 - NetCat (NC): You can use it to create simple connections between devices, send data, check open ports, and even transfer files.
 It’s powerful in debugging and learning how raw network communications really work.
 ### AI Tools
-- GPTShield: Secures AI tools, preventing malicious prompt attempts and data leaks.
+- GPTShield (https://chatgpt.com/g/g-NdDdtfZJo-gpt-shield): Secures AI tools, preventing malicious prompt attempts and data leaks.
 - AIM-Hacker: Analyzes code looking for vulnerabilities, generating fixes that developers can use for patching identified weaknesses.
 - DarkMentor: A chatbot that was trained on leaked hacking guides.
 It is an underground tutor for cyber criminals.
 - CodeXploit: Generates and tests exploits using AI-powered fuzzying.